BradLarson/max-cv/README.md

 - **gamma**: Adjusts the gamma of an image.
   - *gamma*: The gamma adjustment to apply (0.0 - 3.0, with 1.0 as the default)

+- **luminance_threshold**: Sets a pixel to black if below a luminance threshold, white otherwise.
+  - *threshold*: The threshold to test against, ranging from 0.0 - 1.0.

 - **rgb_to_luminance**: Reduces an image to its luminance (grayscale).
 The result is a single-channel image, usable directly by anything that expects a luminance-only input.
 For operations expecting an RGB input, you'll need to